Anatomy and physiology

 Step -4 Slow block to polyspermy (mechanical barrier)

-Then cortical granules release lysosomes in the entire wall of the ovum and bring changes in the zona pellucida.
+Subsequently, the cortical granules release lysosomes throughout the egg’s wall, inducing alterations in the zona pellucida.

-Eventually, zona pellucida and the plasma membrane of the ovum become impenetrable to other sperms.
+This process makes the ovum impenetrable to other sperms.
 It also inactivates the ZP3 protein and degenerates the tail of sperm.

-This entire process is called cortical reaction or zona reaction.
+This series of events is termed the cortical reaction or zona reaction.

 Step -5 Fusion of male and female gamete